 Due to Fashion Nova’s lack of transparency, it is unclear what policies the brand has in place in regard to environmental concerns.
 There is also little information known about the brands’ use of animal products.

-But, these brands still have a long way to go.
+These brands still have a long way to go in order to become more sustainable.
 For now, I would advise any conscious buyer to avoid brands like these, and look for more sustainable brands.
 Click here for some inspiration on affordable sustainable brands.